hjpae/perspective-latency-modeling/README.md

 ## Development Status
 This project is currently under active development.
 All core mechanisms are implemented and functional, and further experiments and visualizations (especially from Phase 2 and beyond) are ongoing.
 Stay tuned for the updates.

+### Research Notes
+- How appropriate is it to model perspective drift/update using Bayesian prediction error minimization as suggested by the active inference framework?
+When a human perceives a concept or entity, can we really say that their "shift in perspective" emerges solely from active inference?
+After all, perspective change resembles a developmental process, often involving qualitative shifts in self-interpretation.
+I suspect there's a more nuanced way to capture this.
+  - Increasing the modality of the environment might be crucial, as richer sensorimotor dynamics allow for deeper embodiment and experiential grounding.
+  - One possible extension is to implement meta-level latent-latent processes that influence the evolution of perspective.
+Since metacognition is suggested to play a central role in [adult development](http://onesystemonevoice.com/resources/Cook-Greuter+9+levels+paper+new+1.1$2714+97p$5B1$5D.pdf), [learning](https://www.nature.com/articles/s41539-021-00089-5), and [world model building](https://arxiv.org/abs/2411.13537), refactoring the perspective model hierarchically may help simulate meta-level paradigm shifts in the world model.
+- Improving the agent's internal architecture is also a key direction.
+While RNN/LSTM architectures have their own virtues due to their simplicity, they may be too limited to capture consciousness.
+Exploring architectures that could implement [SOHMs](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2020.00030/full) (Self-Organizing Harmonic Modes) may offer a more appropriate framework.
+- If one truly aims to model conscious-like phenomena, then pre-reflective self-acquaintance (the felt presence of the body prior to cognitive reflection) becomes essential.
+This inevitably ties to the simulation environment, which must be rich and sophisticated enough to support agents not as disembodied brains, but as embodied entities who can recognize their own givenness through embodied interaction.
+- The idea of learning a world model in latent space bears structural resemblance to [Dreamer](https://github.com/google-research/dreamer).
+A comparative analysis between my model and Dreamer might yield valuable insights into both their similarities and foundational differences.

+### Hence, Future Directions:
+1. Understanding Perspective Drift
+   - Analyze how perspective drift unfolds over time by tracking its trajectory alongside fitness convergence in evolving agents.
+   - Move beyond simple prediction-error-based updates toward richer models of interpretive change.

+2. Meta-Structure & Hierarchical Perspective Modeling
+   - Introduce a meta-level layer that governs how perspectives themselves are interpreted and selected.
+   - Explore "latent-latent" architectures where perspective drift is modulated by higher-order inference.
+   - Consider modeling qualitative shifts (something like developmental stage transitions) as structural reconfigurations rather than mere parameter updates.

+3. Agent Architecture Redesign
+   - Investigate more expressive agent architectures beyond standard RNNs: consider biologically inspired models like [SOHMs](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2020.00030/full) to support richer internal dynamics, synchrony, and emergent resonance.

+4. Environment & Embodiment
+   - Replace Webots with more modality-rich environments like [Common Grounds](https://commongrounds.ai/), [Metta-grid](https://github.com/Metta-AI/metta), or custom-built PettingZoo-based environments.
+   - Design agents with genuine bodily presence to enable pre-reflective self-acquaintance, which is a foundation for embodied consciousness.

+5. Comparative Analysis with Dreamer
+   - Compare and contrast this system with [Dreamer](https://github.com/google-research/dreamer), particularly:
+     - Both rely on latent dynamics ... while Dreamer models objective environmental dynamics vs. this project focuses on subjective evaluative structures.
+   - Investigate how each framework deals with planning, representation, and self-modification.